Contributed by Sophia Conti

 - Calculate Benefits’ Worth to Evaluate an Offer from Monster

 - Compensation research from PayScale

 - Best Payroll Software for Small Business from Finances Online

 A crucial function of human resources is to ensure that the company is compliant with all necessary regulations, such as safety compliance measures and workplace accommodation notices.
 They also have to be aware of federal anti-discrimination laws and other legal requirements.

 Below are some government websites which outline requirements for businesses.
 Note that some of these requirements vary depending on business size.

 - Staying Legally Compliant from the Small Business Administration (SBA)

 - Equal Opportunity Employment Commission (EEOC)

 - Occupational Health and Safety Administration (OSHA)

-The resources listed here are a great start to understanding and implementing human resources in your small business, even without a designated human resources manager or department.
+The HR resources listed here are a great start to understanding and implementing human resources in your small business.
+Even without a designated human resources manager or department your business will improve.